2/14/2026

 AI intake can:

-Beyond intake, many divorce firms use AI in supportive, low-risk ways, including:
+Beyond intake, many divorce firms use AI in supportive, lower-risk ways, including:

 AI should not: